Ronaldo nets 700th career goal in Portugal’s loss to Ukraine

 Ronaldo netted his milestone goal for club and country by converting a penalty kick in the 72nd minute, when the defending European champions already trailed by two goals.
 It was the seventh goal in six qualifying matches for Ronaldo, and his 95th overall with Portugal.

+“The records come naturally,” Ronaldo said.
+“I don’t go after them, they come after me.
+I’m already thinking about tomorrow, about scoring No. 701 in my next match.”

-Ronaldo has also scored 450 goals for Real Madrid, 118 for Manchester United, 32 for his current club Juventus, and five for Sporting.
+Ronaldo has also scored 450 goals for Real Madrid, 118 for Manchester United, 32 for his current club Juventus, and five for Sporting Lisbon.

+“It’s not an easy number to reach,” Ronaldo said.
+“I have to thank everyone who has helped me.
+It’s unfortunate that it came in a loss.”

 Roman Yaremchuk had put Ukraine ahead less than 10 minutes into the match, and Andriy Yarmolenko added to the lead near the half-hour mark.
 Ukraine played with 10 men after defender Taras Stepanenko was sent off with a second yellow card for the handball that led to the penalty converted by Ronaldo.